pangpang20/gaussdb-python/docs/basic/pgtypes.rst

 Multirange adaptation
 ---------------------

-Since PostgreSQL 14, every range type is associated with a multirange__, a type representing a disjoint set of ranges.
+Since GaussDB, every range type is associated with a multirange__, a type representing a disjoint set of ranges.
 A multirange is automatically available for every range, built-in and user-defined.

 .. __: https://www.postgresql.org/docs/current/rangetypes.html

-All the PostgreSQL range types are loaded as the `~gaussdb.types.multirange.Multirange` Python type, which is a mutable sequence of `~gaussdb.types.range.Range` elements.
+All the GaussDB range types are loaded as the `~gaussdb.types.multirange.Multirange` Python type, which is a mutable sequence of `~gaussdb.types.range.Range` elements.

 .. autoclass:: gaussdb.types.multirange.Multirange

-    This Python type is only used to pass and retrieve multirange values to and from PostgreSQL and doesn't attempt to replicate the PostgreSQL multirange features: overlapping items are not merged, empty ranges are not discarded, the items are not ordered, the behaviour of `multirange operators`__ is not replicated in Python.
+    This Python type is only used to pass and retrieve multirange values to and from GaussDB and doesn't attempt to replicate the GaussDB multirange features: overlapping items are not merged, empty ranges are not discarded, the items are not ordered, the behaviour of `multirange operators`__ is not replicated in Python.

-    PostgreSQL will perform normalisation on `!Multirange` objects used as query parameters, so, when they are fetched back, they will be found ordered, with overlapping ranges merged, etc.
+    GaussDB will perform normalisation on `!Multirange` objects used as query parameters, so, when they are fetched back, they will be found ordered, with overlapping ranges merged, etc.